ai-forever/railway_infrastructure_detection_aij2021/readme_en.md

 competition_metric = 0.7 * mAP@.5 + 0.3 * meanIoU
 ```

 You may choose three solutions to submit for the final evaluation.
 By default, these are solutions with the best Leaderboard metric.

+If several Participants have the same competition_metric values, their solutions are assessed based on processing time (the time spent on processing tasks).
+The faster the decision is processed, the higher the position in the leaderboard.

+If both the competition_metric values and the processing time of the models for several participants coincide, then the time to upload the solution to the Contest Site will be taken into account.
+The previously uploaded solution to the Contest Site will be assigned a higher place.

 ##